ibmresilient/resilient-community-apps/fn_proofpoint_tap/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
+* To use the functions, the Resilient playbook designer needs to create a new Incident tab containing the Proofpoint TAP Campaign Object Details Data Table.
+The examples in this guide assume that the incident tab is named Proofpoint TAP.

-* There are two custom incident fields Proofpoint Campaign ID and Proofpoint Threat ID that you may show on a desired layout.
+* Additionally there are two custom incident fields Proofpoint Campaign ID and Proofpoint Threat ID that you may show on a desired layout.
 These two fields get automatically populated by the Proofpoint TAP poller.

 ---